 One interesting detail about the game is that it was developed for a contest using the WonderWitch (offical homepage), essentially a devkit with a C-based toolchain for the Wonderswan that was available to normal consumers (one was for sale at Super Potato for around 20,000￥).
 One of two winners of the 2003 development competition to be officially published, the other was called Judgment SilverSword, and while also rare it went through enough printings that it doesn't quiet enjoy the status of Dicing Knight.

-The developers of Dicing Knight are also chugging along, releasing games regularly at Comiket.
+Platine Dispositif, the developer of Dicing Knight is also chugging along, releasing games regularly at Comiket.
 Their latest is Anisotropic Girl Magatsuhi, which looks like the classically bewildering Animal Attack Gakuen.

 After all that I feel like I've learned a little something about the history of WonderSwan indie development but nothing at all about used game prices.
 The thing about mysteries is that some of them simply have no explanation. Ψ